department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 To make a request, you'll need Decision Review Request: Higher-Level Review (VA Form 20-0996).
 <a href="https://www.vba.va.gov/pubs/forms/VBA-20-0996-ARE.pdf">Download VA Form 20-0996 (PDF)</a>

-When you request a Higher-Level Review, you're asking to have a more senior, experience reviewer take a look at your case and evidence you already provided.
+When you request a Higher-Level Review, you're asking to have a more senior, experienced reviewer take a look at your case and evidence you already provided.
 The reviewer will determine whether the decision can be changed based on a difference of opinion or an error that VA made. <br>
 [Learn how to request a Higher-Level Review](/decision-reviews/higher-level-review/)

 <div class ="vads-u-display--flex vads-u-margin-y--1">